He thinks our generation is frightened and apocalyptic.

 According to popular myth, Curtis lives in the basement archives of the BBC, obsessively going through old footage to find new clips that will fit his emotive, cinematic decoupage and sit under his clear, professorial voiceover.
-I first contacted him over a year ago and, knowing he was a fan of VICE, I asked him if he would meet me to talk about the last decade of television news.
+I first contacted him over a year ago and, knowing he was a fan of VICE, for our tenth anniversary I asked him if he would meet me to talk about the last decade of television news—a world VICE has become increasingly interested in.
 We met in a pub in east London, drank some Beck’s, and he talked about things that went far beyond television news.
-He has a remarkable grasp of social, philosophical, and political history.
+He has a remarkable grasp of social, philosophical and political history.
 He also has a mobile phone covered in diamanté.

 VICE: So, as you see it, there is a basic failure in the way news has been reporting on the modern planet.
 Is there something inherently difficult about this?

 Adam Curtis: Well, yes, what I’m talking about is three things: finance, computers and management theory.
 They shape people’s lives these days, yet they are absolutely unstoryfiable – you cannot turn them into a story.
 No one’s really found a way to describe this odd world we live in.
 I mean, I live in Holborn and every day I go to the BBC I see these waves of people going into offices and I know they’re going to spend their time in front of their computers being told, “If you like this then you’ll like that,” and being managed by all these systems.
 No one’s really found a way of describing that world to those people.
 And that’s what journalism should be doing.
 It really should.